Brain Development and Public Policy

 In this section, policy is defined broadly as decisions and actions of elected officials, governmental agencies, courts, regulatory bodies, or voters that affect public and private services and service delivery systems.
 Examples of policies that affect young children include laws, budgets, regulations, judicial decisions, agency practices and executive orders.

 The following links have public policy and advocacy information for issues affecting infants, toddlers and their families.
-This section will always be a work in progress as parents, trainers, workshop participants and experts from around the state contribute new ideas to the catalog for change.
-Sites are listed alphabetically.
+This section will always be a work in progress as parents, trainers, workshop participants and experts from around the state contribute new ideas to this listing.
+Feel free to share these policy resources with decision-makers.
 If you would like to recommend a policy-related site for this list, please contact us.